RayBB/openlibrary-docs/Using-Managed-Labels-to-Track-Issues.md

 ![2eb8db](https://via.placeholder.com/30x30/2eb8db/2eb8db.jpg) | **Theme: Python3** | Work related to the transition from Py2 to Py3. [managed]
 ![2eb8db](https://via.placeholder.com/30x30/2eb8db/2eb8db.jpg) | **Theme: Testing** | Work related to tests that need to be written or fixed. [managed]
 ![2eb8db](https://via.placeholder.com/30x30/2eb8db/2eb8db.jpg) | **Theme: Translation** | Work related to language accessibility. [managed]

+The unifying characteristic of Themes is that they involve issues that touch many parts of the repo (UI, Server, Configuration, Documentation, Data).

+It is expected that an issue will have at most one `Theme:` label.

 ### Affects: